amark/theory/README.md

 notation is the common practice of describing the position of an element in an array by its corresponding location in the physically allocated space of contiguous memory, which logically starts at a zeroth initial.
-This is otherwise shortened to “*0 based index arrays*”, despite the misnomer of it actually being an offset.
+This is otherwise shortened to "0 based index arrays", despite the misnomer of it actually being an offset.
 The author of this library has chosen index notation instead because it offers the following advantages:

 1. Naturally, the first element in a list cardinally corresponds to `1`.
-    Contrarily, even official documentation of JavaScript has explicit disclaimers that the “*first element of an array is actually at index 0*” - this is easily forgotten, especially by novices, and can lead to errors.
+    Contrarily, even official documentation of JavaScript has explicit disclaimers that the "first element of an array is actually at index 0" - this is easily forgotten, especially by novices, and can lead to errors.

 2. Mathematically, a closed interval is properly represented in code as `for(i